v81d/siths-mathathon-bugs/README.md

 ---

 ## BUGS
-The bugs below have been discovered by Aaron Wijesinghe and Anthony He.
+The bugs below have been discovered by [Aaron Wijesinghe](https://github.com/introvertednoob) by and [me](https://github.com/v81d).
 Items #4, #5, and #6 have been resolved as of the last commit.

 ### 1. Change Mines Balance
 Through the endpoint `/api/updateBalance`, you can set your balance to Infinity.